Fair-Strides/Fvtt-PF1E-Spellbook-Generator/README.md

 ### Configuration

-None available, but if you have ideas, please make a feature request. :)
+None available as such, but if you have ideas, please make a feature request. :)

+There is a toggleable setting that is used to flush the saved world data for an in-progress spellbook.

 ### Known Issues